Hernâni Fortes: Later career

 On 2 July 2019, Hernâni signed a three-year deal with Levante UD.
 He scored his first La Liga goal on 24 September, but in a 3–1 away loss to Real Betis.
-He repeated the feat the following matchday, but was also sent off for two bookable offences in the 1–1 draw against CA Osasuna at the Estadi Ciutat de València.
+He repeated the feat in the next match, but was also sent off for two bookable offences in the 1–1 draw against CA Osasuna at the Estadi Ciutat de València.

 Hernâni joined Al Wehda FC of the Saudi Professional League on 13 October 2020, on loan.
 One year later, he was released by his parent club.

 On 27 December 2021, Hernâni agreed to a six-month contract with UD Las Palmas in the Spanish Segunda División.
 Having played just five games – all off the bench – in his only season in the Canary Islands, he returned to his country's top flight on 9 August at Rio Ave F.C. on a one-year deal with the option of a second.
 He made his debut 19 days later in a brief cameo in a 3–1 home win over former club and title holders Porto.

+Hernâni terminated his contract with Rio Ave by mutual agreement in January 2024 and went back to Saudi Arabia, signing with Al-Najma SC of the First Division League until 30 June.
+In August, he joined Croatian Football League side NK Osijek, where his compatriot José Boto worked as director of football.

+On 29 July 2025, Hernâni moved to Associação Ferroviária de Esportes of the Campeonato Brasileiro Série B.